owen-it/laravel-auditing/README.md

 * Disable / enable logging: `$auditEnabled = false`
 * Turn off logging for specific fields: `$dontKeepLogOf = ['field1', 'field2']`

+> Note: This implementation is optional, you can make these customizations where desired.

 ```php
 // app/Team.php